sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 ## **Workbooks** ##
 Duration: 6

-There are different paths when creating content in Sigma but we will focus on the most common methods in this lab.
+There are different paths when creating content in Sigma but we will focus on the most common methods in this QuickStart.
 Let's start working with our sample data.

-At the lower-left of the home page, under `Connections`, click on `Sigma Sample Database` to connect to the Snowflake table used in the lab.
+At the lower-left of the home page, under `Connections`, click on `Sigma Sample Database` to connect to the Snowflake table used in the QuickStart.

 ![Alt text](assets/sigmasampledatabase.png)